hubmapconsortium/ingest-validation-tools/docs/imc3d/index.md

 This schema is for 3 dimensional imaging mass cytometry (IMC 3D).
 3D IMC uploads require metadata on the antibodies used in the assay to be provided in an Antibodies TSV.
 For 3D IMC, the `channel_id` is the name of the metal tag on the corresponding antibody.
 The other fields function the same way for all assays using antibodies.
 For more information, see the [Antibodies TSV documentation](../antibodies).

-In the portal: 3D Imaging Mass Cytometry not in Portal

 ## Metadata schema

 ### Field types